-MCD OUTCOME COMPONENT SCHOOL PLAN 00100 To the maximum extent Appropriate Supplementary Aids and Supports for students with disabilities would be provided in general education classrooms and other less restrictive settings.
+MCD OUTCOME COMPONENT SCHOOL PLAN To the maximum extent Appropriate Supplementary Aids and Supports for students with disabilities would be provided in general education classrooms and other less restrictive settings.
 Appropriate positive behavioral interventions and strategies for students with disabilities, including curriculum modifications and instructional supports for school personnel, would be included in considering supplementary aids and supports.
 The student's placement will be as close as possible to the student's home.
-In selecting the least restrictive environment, consideration is given to any potential harmful effect(s) on the student or the type of services the student can participate in the least restrictive environment with a disability would not be removed from an age-appropriate general education as necessary.
-A student with a disability would not be removed from an age-appropriate general education classroom solely because of needed modifications in the general curriculum.
-SECTION 504 of the Rehabilitation Act of 1973 (Section 504) is a Federal civil rights statute for students who chave a mental or physical disability which substantially limits one or more of the student's major life activities under Section 504.
-The school should be showledeeable abut the student and or the student are available to nondisabled students, and provide the accommodations that the student requires to access and education.
-This would be knowledeeable abut the student and or the student and or the student and or the student and or the student and to the student and or the student and or the student and the student and the student and the student are available to nondisabled students, and provide the accommodations that the student set activities that are available to nondisabled students and provide the accommodations that the student are available to nondisabled student and or the data asthreed from the evaluation of the student.
+In selecting the least restrictive environment, consideration is given to any potential harmful effect(s) on the student or the type of services that s/he needs.
+If potential harmful effects exist, the School would mitigate these effects, if possible, so that the student can participate in the least restrictive environment with accommodations and modifications as necessary.
+A student with a disability would not be removed from an age-appropriate general education as necessary.
+SECTION 504 of the Rehabilitation Act of 1973 (Section 504) is a Federal civil rights statute for students who have a mental or physical disability which substantially limits one or more of the student's major life activities under Section 504.
+The school should ensure access to the programs, services, and activities that are available to nondisabled students, and provide the accommodations that the student requires to access and education.
+This would be done through a Section 504 evaluation conducted by a team of individuals who would be knowledgeable about the student, and/or the data gathered from the evaluation of the student.
 The School notes that that any student eligible for special education and related services would also be protected from discrimination under Section 504, but that not all students who would be eligible under Section 504 would also meet the eligibility requirements for special education and related services.
-So any student who would be suspected of requiring special education and related services would be referred by the School and/or parent for a special education assessment as described earlier in this plan.
-If an IEP team finds the student is not eligible for special education, but suspects the student has a disability, it may refer the student for the Section 504 evaluation process.
+So any student who would be suspected of requiring special education and related services.
+So any student who would be suspected of requiring special education and related services would be referred by the School and/or parent for a special education and related services would be referred by the student is not eligible for special education and related services.
+So any student to relate of requiring special education and related services would be referred by the student is not eligible for special education and related services would be referred by the student is not eligible for special education and related services would be referred by the student is not eligible for special education and related services.
+So any student for the Section 504 evaluation process.